Meet the Commissioner’s team

-The team’s mission is to provide high calibre support to the Commissioner to assist him in effectively delivering his functions.
+The team’s mission is to provide high calibre support to the Commissioner to assist in effectively delivering the PCC’s functions.
 You can see who the senior leaders are within the OPCC further down this page.

 The team works to the following principles: